-- "Yesterday's Enterprise" featured an alternate timeline where the Federation was at war with the Klingons, the bridge◊ was very dimly lit, and there was a plausible reason to have Wesley as a full ensign.
-Interestingly, the Darker and Edgier alternate timeline had an opposite effect on Ten Forward: instead of being the usual mood-lit recreational area, it's a banal mess hall with white fluorescent lighting (now, in the normal timeline, the lights do go up in there as needed, but you'd probably only notice if you're paying much attention to it).
+- Star Trek: The Next Generation: The episode "Yesterday's Enterprise" features an alternate timeline where the Federation is at war with the Klingons.
+The bridge◊ is very dimly lit.
+Interestingly, the Darker and Edgier alternate timeline has an opposite effect on Ten Forward: instead of being the usual mood-lit recreational area, it's a banal mess hall with white fluorescent lighting.

 - This trope is the rule, rather than the exception, on Farscape.

 - One episode answered the question of "why is Moya so damn dark?": aliens have FAR better vision than us little (but still "superior!") humans.
 Also, Moya is a living ship.
 It makes some sense that she'd want to conserve energy for other, more critical things, despite anything Pilot might tell her to do.
 In fact, the goal of the villain in "Crackers Don't Matter" is precisely to generate more light, sapping energy from the other vital system.
 At the height of his power, Moya is brighter than the Enterprise-D on an August afternoon.